SolinSM/HR-Department/README.md

 > In PHP you can use composer, which basically allows you to create a list of dependencies that needs to be downloaded and installed during the deployment of the application.
 So, we create `composer.json` for codeigniter and file docker `DockerFile` which used to help and applied docker commands.

 > In codeigniter there is a files for config of DB, connect to host, and routes.
-And to deal with, we used `.env file`
+And to deal with, we used `.env file`.
+This help us to define environments by using Environment Variables to store some configuration and used it to change from environment as dev to prod.

 > For **pure php** you can use `getenv function` as image:
 ![connication](related_files/image/conn.PNG)